Tax Reform Overview

 tax to “soak the rich” (as some have suggested), the same 2% wealth tax rate and 8% income tax rate

-would apply to all.
-Because 50% of the population has only 1% of the wealth and
+would be available to all.
+Because 50% of the population has only 1% of the

-10% owns 75% of the wealth the combination tax rate is progressive even
+wealth and 10% has 75% of the wealth the combination tax rate is progressive even

-though the rates are identical for rich and poor.
+though the rates are potentially identical for rich and poor.

 For business, there would be a 4% VAT and the C